cisco/mindmeld/source/blueprints/hr_assistant.rst

 .. code-block:: console

    You: Percent of employees earning less than 20 an hour?
-   App: The percent based on your query is 29.0
+   App: Of the total employees, the percentage that meet your criteria is 29.0

 .. admonition:: Exercise